unicef/publicgoods-toolkit/introduction.md

 boundaries, and time.

-At some point, those collaborative practices and the licenses designed for sharing became known as "Free" or "Open Source".
+At some point, those collaborative practices and the licenses designed for sharing became known as "Free" or "Open Source" and more specifically identified as licenses that respect the [Open Source Definition](https://opensource.org/osd).
 In the decades since, software made with these methods has taken over the world.
 Every major consumer electronics product has at least some open source software inside it.
 It is increasingly rare to find any electronic device of significant complexity that is wholly proprietary.